w3aman/monitoring/contribute/design.md

 	├── jsonnetfile.lock.json # all dependencies with exact version
 	|
-	├── lib # contains code that is used in different places │   └── utils.libsonnet # code which is used to create openebs-monitoring addons
+	├── lib # contains code that is used in different places │   └── utils.libsonnet # code which is used to create monitoring addons
 	|
 	├── main.jsonnet # entrypoint of code(openEBS Monitoring)
 	├── Makefile